 Breathability

-Breathability can vary significantly from vest to vest, and synthetic insulation is superior to down in this regard.
+Breathability can vary significantly from vest to vest, and synthetic insulation is superior to down for airflow.
 From our list above, Black Diamond's First Light Hybrid (which features PrimaLoft Silver Active at the front) is impressive at breathing and keeping you cool on the go, which makes it a great midlayer for high-output activities like backcountry skiing or as an outer layer for cool-weather hiking, biking, or climbing.
 Arc’teryx’s Coreloft is great, too, as seen on the minimalist Norvan Insulated Vest.
-Merino wool also is a good breather for aerobic activities like running and cross-country skiing, although its utility is somewhat limited as these vests tend to be thinner and less warm than synthetics.
+Merino wool is also a good breather for aerobic activities like running and cross-country skiing, although its utility is somewhat limited as these vests tend to be thinner and less warm than synthetics.
 Lightweight fleeces also can be decent ventilators, but most fleece vests are casual in nature and do not excel at regulating temperature.

 Durability (Denier)

 Don’t overlook the durability of the vest you’re considering—it can lead to an all-too-short lifespan for a rather pricey purchase.
-The thickness of a down or synthetic vest’s shell fabric is measured in denier (D), and the higher the number the thicker the shell.
+The thickness of a down or synthetic vest’s shell fabric is measured in denier (D), and the higher the number, the thicker the shell.
 At the ultralight end of the spectrum, a vest like the 10x10D Mountain Hardwear Ghost Whisperer/2 (not included here) is built for true ounce counters.
 This means that the overall weight of the vest is surprisingly low, but it’s also quite easy to rip while brushing up against a branch or rock.
 If you take great care with an ultralight shell fabric, it can last, but it requires exactly that.

 Most casual or all-around synthetic and down vests on this list are 20-denier and up, which allows you to think about your vest a lot less than with an ultralight piece.
 Many of our top picks fall into this category, including the Patagonia Down Sweater and Arc’teryx Norvan Insulated (both 20D).
 A heavy-duty vest like The North Face Nuptse is even thicker at 40D, and Carhartt’s Duck Vest fabric doesn’t have a denier measurement but is extremely thick and durable.
 Merino wool is the least durable vest type of the bunch, as it doesn’t have a shell protecting the material and is typically rather thin.
 Fleece is fairly tough but is prone to pilling after multiple washings or extended use.